-Beware that bodegas and small markets for fresh food (🍚 🍳 🍅) close early, so do your grocery shopping before dark if you’d like to have cooking supplies for dinner.
+Beware that bodegas and small markets for fresh food close early, so do your grocery shopping before dark if you’d like to have cooking supplies for dinner.

-What to see
+What to see around Mina Clavero

-We drove to a lookout point that was marked on Google Maps, but did not exist in real life.
+We drove to a lookout point that was marked on Google Maps, but it did not exist in real life.
 It was gated with barbed wire when we got to there, so we’d suggest staying on the beaten track as to not waste your time.

 We took our hostel’s advice to go to the Nido de Aguila viewpoint (accessible by car) on the river in town.
-Go at sunset for dramatic lighting!
+Go for sunset for dramatic lighting!
 You can climb on all the rocks to get a view of the river.